Wildflowers

 The best times to view wildflowers along the Wheatbelt Way are from mid-July through to mid-September with different species putting on their displays over the season (depending on rainfall received).
 Some orchid and wattle species flower as early as April and May.
 In normal seasons opening rains set the district up for a brilliant display of wildflowers including masses of white, pink and yellow everlastings, up to 20 varieties of orchids and many bigger trees and shrubs such as wattles, melaleuca, hakea, grevillea, and climbing clematis vines.
 Acacias are a feature around the granite rocks.
 Calothamnus quadrifidus provides a great display of red one-sided flowers and as does Leptospermum erubescens with its show of pink and white.
 If you keep your eyes open you may see the upside down pea bush with red flowers.

-We want to make sure that you know all about when to come and where you can find the best locations to see the Wildflowers in the Wheatbelt Way – the FREE Wheatbelt Way Wildflower Guide is out now!
+We want to make sure that you know all about when to come and where you can find the best locations to see the Wildflowers in the Wheatbelt Way – the FREE Wheatbelt Way Wildflower Guide will be out in 2025 to help you find the best Wildflowers in the Wheatbelt Way.

 Make sure you follow us on Facebook and Instagram and check back in on this page throughout!
 We will make sure we have all the best information available to plan your Wheatbelt Way Wildflower trip.